Top 5 UI/UX Design Agencies In The World — December 2022

 At this initial stage, the UI/UX design agency wants to understand the main problem your product is trying to solve.
 Usually, UX consultants and UX designers organize a meeting to learn more about your company, target audience, and the product or service itself.

-This is also the time when the agency performs preliminary user research.
-UX designers frequently ask their clients for things like mission statements, organizational structure charts, strategy documents, any previous market research, the most recent annual report, and examples of advertisements.
+This is also the time when the agency performs preliminary UX research.
+Designers frequently ask their clients for mission statements, organizational structure charts, strategy documents, previous market research, the most recent annual report, and examples of advertisements.
 They want to have all of this data to understand your business model and see how your product or service fits into the general structure of the company.

-A UI design agency also needs to understand what your target market looks like.
+A UI design agency also needs to understand its target market.
 This includes your main competitors, how your product is different or better from other options present on the market, what your brand values are, and how exactly to identify success.

 Once the first stage is over, UI/UX agencies typically begin identifying the types of consumers that may become potential users of your product.
 For instance, if the agency works with a customer who aims to create a new mobile fitness application, they may already have a comprehensive idea but not enough information about their potential app users.

-This is the point when the UI/UX design agency comes in.
+This is the point when the right UX design agency comes in.
 The agency team analyzes its main competitors to define their communication targets.
 They also perform web analytics, surveys, interviews, and market research.

-Personas are archetypal depictions of the product users that describe the person in detail and focus on their motivation for using the particular product.
-Personas are the essential tools UI/UX agencies use to communicate their research data to customers.
+Personas are archetypal depictions of the product users that describe the person in detail and focus on their motivation for using the product.
+Personas are UI/UX agencies’ essential tools to communicate their research data to customers.

 UX Research and planning